divijkhaitan/randnla/README.md

 # randnla
-A package for ranomised numerical linear algebra written in Rust
+A package for randomised numerical linear algebra written in Rust.

+Rust Programming Project by Divij Khaitan and Saptarishi Dhanuka